 - High Intensity Interval Training (HIIT)

-General endurance refers to non-athletes (the majority of us) who simply want to acquire a higher baseline of general fitness and to speed up the rate of fat loss.
+General endurance refers to non-athletes (the majority of us) who want to get fitter and to speed up the rate of fat loss.

-Specific endurance refers to both athletes and non-athletes that are focused on acquiring endurance for a specific sport or activity.
+Specific endurance refers to both athletes and non-athletes that are focused on improving their endurance for a specific sport or activity.
 Think cycling, football, or swimming.